walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 ```
 ./print_hello_user.sh "Universe"
 ```
 it will print "Hello Universe" to the screen.
 Why?
-"Universe" as the first input variable after the filename gets passed to the script as variable with name 1, which isthen refered to through the $1 command in the print statement.
+"Universe" as the first input variable after the filename gets passed to the script as a variable with name 1, which is then referred to through the $1 command in the print statement.

 ## Final Tips and Tricks
 * Use tab-completion whenever possible: To autocomplete, press the "Tab" key.
 If there are multiple options, press "Tab" twice to display all options.
 * `ESC + .` will bring back the last token from the previous line.
 Example: `cp file_a file_b`; then in the next line `ESC + .` will produce file_b.
 * brace-completion: You can use `{}` to shorten your code.
 For example if you want to rename a file, you can type `mv myfilename{,.bac}`.
 This executes as `mv myfilename myfilename.bac`.
 Very useful for interactive work (I would not use it in scripts though).
 * `tail -f myfilename`: `tail filename` produces the tail at the point of execution.
 However, you might want to be able to follow output scripts while they are being written. `tail -f` starts of as normal `tail`, but then keeps on appending when new lines appear at the end of the output  file.
 * `watch -n somenumber command` executes the command every somenumber seconds.
-For example `watch -n 2 ls` runs ls every 2 seconds.
-Great to watch files being transfered.
+For example, `watch -n 2 ls` runs ls every 2 seconds.
+Great to watch files being transferred.

 ## Conclusion
-In this blog we have looked at a basic introduction to using the shell.
+In this post, we have looked at a basic introduction to using the shell.
 We have seen how to orient yourself in a shell environment, how to move around and some basic interactions with files.
-Finally we have created and ran our first script and looked at some of my favourite tricks.
+Finally, we have created and ran our first script and looked at some of my favourite tricks.
 While this should give you a good start, this was only a small introduction into the weird and wonderful world of shell scripting.
 If you are curious to learn more, [here](https://devhints.io/bash) is a good and extensive cheat-sheet for scripting, which might help you further.
 For a complete coverage of the topic check out Mendel Cooper's [An in-depth exploration of the art of shell scripting](http://tldp.org/LDP/abs/html/index.html).
-As always, [stackoverflow](https://stackoverflow.com/) also has plenty of advice and help to offer :) Have fun!
+As always, [StackOverflow](https://stackoverflow.com/) also has plenty of advice and help to offer :) Have fun!

+## \*Appendix: How Shell Scripting Actually Allowed Me to Spend More Time on the Beach
+I did my PhD in San Sebastian, the capital of the Basque Country and home of the famous "La Concha" beach.
+My thesis was very computationally focused and required orchestrating lots of different technologies.
+I still fondly remember setting up my computer to automatically generate a huge amount of input files for calculations, submit the calculations to the supercomputing center, wait for them to complete, extract the relevant data from the output, visualize the results, create a whole hierarchy of webpages and push all of this to a web server, so the results could be viewed by multiple people collaborating from all over the world.
+It did all of this fully automatically on the push of a button and did so reliably without ever making a mistake.
+And I?
+I was enjoying my lunch at the beach :)